Children playing in the sand

 La Mola

-Speaking Colossus: The Fortress of La Mola
+Speaking colossus: the fortress of La Mola

 So much to see in La Mola: a former military prison, huge cannons with a range of up to 35 kilometres, endless steep underground paths and old gunpowder kegs.
 The mighty fortress near Mahón harbour was built in the 19th century as a military defence and is now one of the most important sights in Menorca.
 From here you also have a breath-taking panoramic view of the coast.
 Tip: listen to the exciting stories and turbulent events in one of Europe’s largest fortresses on a guided tour through the monumental walls.